YAKOTTec/YAKOTTec/README.md

 [Paypal](https://paypal.me/YAKOTTec/)
 |

 YAKOTT is an I+D+i STARTUP that focuses on design, prototyping, and advising in emergency communication systems.
-It is aimed at training students and professionals in telecommunication related topics, contributing to the ICT advance and inclusion.
+It is aimed at training students and professionals in telecommunication related topics.
+It aims to contribute to the ICT advance and inclusion.
 Furthermore, it provides Open-Source Software on GitHub.